DataSeer/dataseer-ml/Readme.md

 ## Training

-The DataSeer dataset describes all the dataset contexts from 2000 Open Access articles from PLOS, classified into the taxonomy of data types developed at the Dataseer [ResearchDataWiki](http://wiki.dataseer.io/doku.php).
+The DataSeer dataset covers:

+- all the dataset contexts from 2000 Open Access articles from PLOS, classified into the taxonomy of data types developed at the Dataseer [ResearchDataWiki](http://wiki.dataseer.io/doku.php).
 It contains 13,777 manually classified/annotated sentences about datasets (in average 6.89 dataset contexts per article).

-See our [Jupyter Notebook](https://github.com/dataseer/dataseer-ml/blob/master/notebook/training-analysis-all.ipynb) for some analysis of the dataset.
+- all the dataset contexts from 1000 very recent Open Access articles from PMC, with similar classification into the taxonomy.
+It contains 11,826 additional manually classified/annotated sentences about datasets.

-After alignment with the actual content of the full article bodies (via [Grobid](https://github.com/kermitt2/grobid)), this dataset is used both for training the recognition of sections introducing datasets (so called "zoning" task implemented with CRF using the Wapiti library) and the data type and subtype classifiers ([SciBERT](https://github.com/allenai/scibert)).
+After alignment with the actual content of the full article bodies (via [Grobid](https://github.com/kermitt2/grobid)) for the first set, the data is used  for training the recognition of sections introducing datasets (so called "zoning" task implemented with CRF using the Wapiti library), a binary classifier (sentence mentioning a dataset or not) and the data type and subtype classifiers ([SciBERT](https://github.com/allenai/scibert)).

+An additional "data reuse" model can also be trained to predict if an identified dataset is newly introduced or reused in the context of the article, using around 400 positive "reuse" examples (on the life science domain, our annotated data indicates only 3.6% of reused datasets amongs all dataset mentioned).

 # Build